 Both procedures are conducted under anaesthetic, so you won’t feel anything during the procedure itself.
 In both cases, you’re likely to feel some soreness and tenderness in your scalp in the days after the anaesthetic wears off.

 Because FUT involves removing significant areas of skin, soreness is likely to linger for longer with this procedure.
 If needed, you can ask your consultant which medications they recommend for pain management.
+Learn more about if having a hair transplant hurts.

 Which procedure looks more realistic?